IFRIC 12, service concession arrangements disclosures

 Funding commitments

 The Group has made commitments to provide funding (capital and/or subordinated loans) to companies accounted for under the equity method.
-At 31 December 2021, those commitments amounted to €55 million (€32 million at 31 December 2020).
-They mainly concern the D4 motorway project in the Czech Republic (€26 million) as well as a section of the A7 motorway (€13 million) and the new B247 federal road (€11 million), both in Germany.
+At 31 December 2024, those commitments amounted to €47 million (€54 million at 31 December 2023).
+They mainly concern the D4 motorway project in the Czech Republic (€26 million) and the B247 federal road project in Germany (€11 million).